Newcomen Society of the United States

-The Newcomen Society of the United States was a non-profit educational foundation for "the study and recognition of achievement in American business and the society it serves."
+The Newcomen Society of the United States was a non-profit educational foundation for "the study and recognition of achievement in American business and the society it serves", active between 1923 and 2007.
 It was responsible for more than 1,600 individual histories of organizations, from corporations to colleges, which were distributed to libraries and its membership.
-In 2007, the chairman and trustees announced the society's closure.

 English origins

 It was patterned after the Newcomen Society of Great Britain, founded in London in 1920, a learned society formed to foster the study of the history of engineering and technology.
-Both groups took their name from Thomas Newcomen (1663-1729), the British industrial pioneer whose invention of the atmospheric steam engine in 1712 led to the first practical use of such a device—lifting water out of mines.
+Both groups took their name from Thomas Newcomen (1663-1729), the British industrial pioneer whose invention of the atmospheric steam engine in 1712 led to the first practical use of such a device: lifting water out of mines.
 Newcomen's invention helped facilitate the birth of the Industrial Revolution.
 He is frequently referred to as the "Father of the Industrial Revolution."

 The Newcomen Society in North America

-The Newcomen Society of the United States began as The Newcomen Society in North America, founded at New York City in 1923 by Leonor F. Loree, then dean of American railroad presidents, together with a group of other prominent business leaders.
-The original members were nominated from leaders in business, industry, education, the military and other professions.
+The Newcomen Society of the United States began as The Newcomen Society in North America, founded in New York City in 1923 by Leonor F. Loree, then dean of American railroad presidents, together with a group of other prominent business leaders.
+The original members were nominated from leaders in business, industry, education, the military, and other professions.
 Its declaration of purpose was to: